JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 Most of the affordable housing, though, is made up of Discounted Market Rent (DMR) - 343 units to be let at much higher rents than SRE, eg £354pw  for a one-bed.
 It is not clear if these rents include service charge, There will be no units let at London Living Rent, the Mayor's preferred rent level, which would have much [reduced the DMR rents](https://docdro.id/lHMSPBe).
 (Footnote: para 250 GLA representation hearing report).

-## Keeping Build to Rent rented

-Many of the other provisions are familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
-As at the Elephant a legal covenant is needed to ensure that the BtR development remains for rent, not for sale.
-The covenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.

 ## (Another) non-viable development.